OpenDDS/OpenDDS/docs/devguide/building/index.rst

 The `Ninja <https://ninja-build.org/>`__ CMake generator can also be used to speed up builds as Ninja was built from scratch for parallel building and build systems like CMake.
 If Ninja is available, pass ``-G Ninja`` to have CMake use it.
-Building ACE/TAO with Ninja requires CMake 3.24 or later.
 If building ACE/TAO, the CMake build will still use either Visual Studio or GNU Make internally to build ACE/TAO because MPC doesn't support Ninja.

 Cross Compiling